GDSC-Manipal-University-Jaipur/ProjectConfigX/README.md

 Made with ❤️ in India by [Aditya Gaur](https://github.com/xdityagr)
 <br>
 **© 2025 Aditya Gaur.
-All rights reserved.** Unauthorized use or reproduction of this project, including its design, concepts, and documentation, is prohibited.
+All rights reserved.** Unauthorized use or reproduction of this project, including its design, concepts, and documentation is prohibited.